tb-team-dev-2/bittensor-drand/README.md

         block_time: Amount of time in seconds for one block.
 Defaults to 12 seconds.

     Returns:
-        commit (bytes): Hex value of encrypted and compressed uids and weights values for setting weights. target_round (int): Drand round number when weights have to be revealed.
+        commit (bytes): Raw bytes of the encrypted, and compressed uids & weights values for setting weights. target_round (int): Drand round number when weights have to be revealed.
 Based on Drand Quicknet network.
     """
 # function logic